StuartsProjects/StuartsProjects.github.io/_posts/2020-09-10-GPS-antennas-effectiveness-and-weight.md

 ---
 layout: post
-title: "GPSs and antennas; effectiveness and weight."
+title: "GPSs and antennas; effectiveness and weight"
 ---

 Antennas for GPSs come in a variety of forms, for some the antenna is built in or part of the GPS module and on others you add a separate antenna.